PixelsCommander/StyleObserver/README.md

 Have you ever wished to track if any styles off HTMLElement were changed?
 Now you can!

 ## Usage
+As any other of DOM observers StyleObserver consumes callback, target HTMLElement and settings.
+Observer is being initiated after `observe` method is called.
 ```
-const observer = new StyleObserver(onStylesChanges);
+const observer = new StyleObserver(callback);
 observer.observe(someDomNode, settingsObject);

+function callback(changes) {
+    //Changes is an object containing all CSS properties changed
+}
 ```

-Where `onStylesChanges` accepts argument which is an object describing all properties changed on the object.
+Where `callback` is a function which accepts JS object as an argument describing all properties changed.

 ## Settings
 `useComputedStyle: boolean` if true styles diff is made on getComputedStyle which is slower then just compare element.style.
 By default is `true`.